PlanktoScope/streamlit-classification-app-with-fastapi-support/README.md

 ## Features

-- Dark and light theme toggling for the application interface.
+- Dark and light theme toggling for the application interface (preliminary version).
 - Image classification using a pretrained Pytorch model.
 - Visualization of the prediction results through integrated an Plotly graph.